sdkbox-doc/en/docs/liveops/receipt-verification.md

     2. If the developer requested to do receipt validation, onPayResult is called with PAYRESULT_NEEDS_VERIFICATION.
 The Product passed to the plugin listener has receipt and cyphered payload information, which is sufficient info to verify purchase authenticity.
     3. else
         1. If Application has not remote configuration set: local validation process is executed:
-	    1. Application’s private key must be present in the sdkbox_config.json file.
+	    1. Application's private key must be present in the sdkbox_config.json file.
 	    2. If verification succeeds: onPayResult is called with code PAYRESULT_SUCCESS.
 	    3. if verification fails: onPayResult is called with code PAYRESULT_FAIL.
 	2. If Application has remote configuration set: a remote validation request is started.